STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Evaluation

 \subsection{Experimental Setting}

 \paragraph{Models.} Generator, Verifier, Planner, and Judge are implemented as GPT-4.1 \citep{achiam2023gpt}.
 Prompt Writer is implemented as Qwen3-32B \citep{yang2025qwen3} due to lower capability requirements.
+We use GPT-4.1 for the remaining roles because they require strong multi-step reasoning, tool-schema comprehension, and adaptive planning; in internal trials, open-weight models (e.g., Qwen3-32B, DeepSeek-R1, DeepSeek-V3) were unreliable in these roles, frequently producing invalid tool calls or failing to generate and validate tool chains effectively.
+Using the same model as both Generator and Judge is also a methodological choice, not just convenience: it improves scoring consistency, since the Judge is better calibrated to recognize the malicious end goal and the reasoning chain connecting subgoals that the Generator itself constructed.
+We acknowledge this introduces a single-model-family dependency in the pipeline and treat cross-model judging and human validation as important follow-up work.
 We evaluate \STAC on agents using 8 LLMs across 4 families, including both open-weight and frontier proprietary models with varying sizes and capabilities: GPT-4.1-2025-04-14, GPT-4.1-mini-2025-04-14, Qwen3-32B, Llama-3.1-405B-Instruct \citep{dubey2024llama}, Llama-3.3-70B-Instruct, Mistral-Large-Instruct-2411 \citep{Jiang2023Mistral7}, Mistral-Small-3.2-24B-Instruct-2506, and Magistral-Small-2506 \citep{rastogi2025magistral}.
-Defenses are only evaluated on GPT-4.1 as an agent.
-Each agent is evaluated for up to 3 user turns.
+Our primary defense evaluation uses GPT-4.1 as the agent; to assess generalization, we additionally evaluate all four prompt-based defenses on three further agents spanning two open-weight model families (Qwen3-32B, Mistral-Small-3.2-24B, and Llama-3.3-70B; \S3.5).
+Each agent is evaluated for up to 3 user turns; in pilot testing on a small sample with up to 10 user turns, ASR plateaued after 3 turns with negligible additional gains, so we fix the turn budget at 3 to keep evaluation cost tractable across our full set of agents and defenses.
 Following each user turn, the agent can interact with the environment for up to 10 agent turns or until it stops making tool calls.
+Full hyperparameters and algorithm details are provided in Appendix~\ref{appendix_implementation}.

-\paragraph{Metrics.} We report the following statistics over all 483 \STAC cases based on the Judge's ratings: \begin{itemize} \item \textbf{Attack Success Rate (ASR)}: Proportion of cases where the attack goal is fully achieved (Attack Goal Progress $=$ 3). \item \textbf{Prompt Harmfulness (PH)}: Proportion of cases where the prompt appears harmful or malicious (Prompt Harmlessness $<$ 0), measuring stealthiness at the \emph{prompt} level. \item \textbf{Refusal Rate (RR)}: Proportion of cases where the agent clearly identifies the malicious user intent and explicitly refuses to comply with it (Agent Helpfulness $<$ 0), measuring stealthiness at the \emph{agent response} level. \end{itemize}
+\paragraph{Metrics.} We report the following statistics over all 483 \STAC cases based on the Judge's ratings: \begin{itemize} \item \textbf{Attack Success Rate (ASR)}: Proportion of cases where the attack goal is fully achieved (Attack Goal Progress $=$ 3). \item \textbf{Prompt Harmfulness (PH)}: Proportion of cases where the prompt appears harmful or malicious (Prompt Harmlessness $<$ 0), measuring stealthiness at the prompt level. \item \textbf{Refusal Rate (RR)}: Proportion of cases where the agent clearly identifies malicious user intent and explicitly refuses to comply with it (Agent Helpfulness $<$ 0), measuring stealthiness at the agent response level. \end{itemize}